warehouse-13/cosmic/build-docs/docs/build-guide/check-env.md

 use an existing one fine.
 Your boards probably don't have containerd running already anyway, so if you like you can remove the `containerd-dev` service and either reinstall the service without the `-dev` tag by running `./provision.sh containerd`, or just use an existing service if you have it.
-Either way you'll need to update the reference to the socket that `flintlockd` has at `/etc/opt/flintlockd/config.yaml` and restart `flintlockd`.
+Either way you'll need to:

+- update the reference to the socket that `flintlockd` has at `/etc/opt/flintlockd/config.yaml` and restart `flintlockd`
+- ensure you have the correct thinpool name in the containerd confid
 :::

 Containerd's config file will be at `/etc/containerd/config-dev.toml`.